ahoaglandnu/election2020/index.md

 Not all polls are of equal quality, but a simple average would treat them that way.
 Instead, I have two methods to weight the polls; by margin or error and by segment polled, specifically registered voters or likely voters.

-A registered voter is someone who is simply registered to vote, while a likely voter is a registered voter who has indicated their intentio to vote in the election.
+A registered voter is someone who is simply registered to vote, while a likely voter is a registered voter who has indicated their intention to vote in the election.
 Polling firms handle this determination differently, but you can read more about the segments [here](https://en.wikipedia.org/wiki/Voter_segments_in_political_polling).
 Since [voter turnout varies](https://www.census.gov/newsroom/blogs/random-samplings/2017/05/voting_in_america.html) from state to state, polls with likely voters are weighted 3 times higher than those with registered voters.

 ```
 segment_weight = np.where(segment == 'LV',3,1)